Event-horizon-scale Imaging of M87* under Different Assumptions via Deep Generative Image Priors: Score-based Priors

-\subsection{Image probabilities under a score-based diffusion model}
+\subsection{Image Probabilities under a Score-based Diffusion Model}

-To use $p_\theta$ as a prior in an inference algorithm that optimizes the posterior log-density, we need access to the function $\log p_\theta(\cdot)$.
-Computing the probability of an image $\mathbf{x}$ under $p_\theta$ requires inverting $\mathbf{x}(0)=\mathbf{x}$ to $\mathbf{x}(T)$ (i.e., we need to find the $\mathbf{x}(T)$ that would result in $\mathbf{x}(0)$ through the reverse diffusion defined by Eq.~\ref{eq:learned_reverse_sde}).
-However, although we can use Eq.~\ref{eq:learned_reverse_sde} to sample from $p_\theta$, the presence of Brownian motion makes the sampling function not invertible.
+To use $p_\theta$ as a prior in an inference algorithm that optimizes the posterior log density, we need access to the function $\log p_\theta(\cdot)$.
+Computing the probability of an image $\mathbf{x}$ under $p_\theta$ requires inverting $\mathbf{x}(0)=\mathbf{x}$ to $\mathbf{x}(T)$ (i.e., we need to find the $\mathbf{x}(T)$ that would result in $\mathbf{x}(0)$ through the reverse diffusion defined by Equation \eqref{eq:learned_reverse_sde}).
+However, although we can use Equation \eqref{eq:learned_reverse_sde} to sample from $p_\theta$, the presence of Brownian motion makes the sampling function not invertible.
 As a result, there is no tractable way to compute $\log p_\theta(\mathbf{x})$.
-Instead, we can appeal to an ordinary differential equation (ODE) for tractable log-probabilities or to the evidence lower bound (ELBO) as an efficient proxy.
+Instead, we can appeal to an ordinary differential equation (ODE) for tractable log-probabilities or to the ELBO as an efficient proxy.

-\subsubsection{Computing probabilities with an ODE}
+\subsubsection{Computing Probabilities with an ODE}